How to thermally optimise your telescope

 Larger telescopes are more affected than smaller ones due to their longer light path, but also because they have a smaller ratio of area to mass, meaning they take longer to cool down.

-Reflectors also tend to suffer more than refractors because light has to make one passage of the tube before being collected by the mirror and bent inwards away from the tube walls, where the worst convection currents often lurk.
+Reflectors tend to suffer more than refractors because light has to make one passage of the tube before being collected by the mirror and bent inwards away from the tube walls, where the worst convection currents often lurk.

 In principle, to eliminate the problematic convection currents you just need to allow all parts of your telescope to cool to ambient temperature.